Warnings for Dovato

 Risk Summary

-Lamivudine, a component of DOVATO, is present in human milk.
-It is not known whether dolutegravir, a component of DOVATO, is present in human milk.
-When administered to lactating rats, dolutegravir was present in milk (see Data).
+Dolutegravir and lamivudine are present in human milk.
 There is no information on the effects of DOVATO or the components of DOVATO on the breastfed infant or the effects of the drugs on milk production.

-Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults, instruct mothers not to breastfeed if they are receiving DOVATO.
+Potential risks of breastfeeding include: (1) HIV-1 transmission (in HIV-1–negative infants), (2) developing viral resistance (in HIV-1–positive infants), and (3) adverse reactions in a breastfed infant similar to those seen in adults.

 Pediatric Use

-The safety and efficacy of DOVATO have not been established in pediatric patients.
+The safety and efficacy of DOVATO have not been established in pediatric patients less than 12 years of age or weighing less than 25 kg.

 Geriatric Use